-Single vineyard site in the municipality of Königsbach (Neustadt/Weinstraße, area Mittelhaardt-Deutsche Weinstraße) in the German wine-growing region of the Palatinate
+single vineyard in the municipality of Königsbach (Neustadt/Weinstraße, Mittelhaardt-Deutsche Weinstraße area) in the German wine-growing region of Pfalz.

-.
-The name is derived from the initials I. D. for Jesus Domini on a former field cross in the vineyard.
-The vineyard, known at least to the 14th century, was underestimated for a long time.
-Only after a change of ownership in 1835 to the House of Buhl was the quality fully exploited.
-The south- to south-east-facing vineyards at an altitude of 120 to 175 metres above sea level with a slope of 10 to 25% comprise 18 hectares of vineyard area.
-They are sheltered from the wind to the west by the Rolandsberg and the Haardtgebirge.
-The soils consist of limestone marl with a high proportion of limestone with pure lime sand in the subsoil and have an excellent water storage capacity
+The name is derived from the initials I. D. for Jesus Domini on a former field cross in the location.
+Known at least since the 14th century, the site was underestimated for a long time.
+Only after a change of ownership in 1835 to Haus Buhl was the quality fully exploited.
+The south to south-east facing vineyards at 120 to 175 metres above sea level with a slope of 10 to 25% cover 18 hectares of vineyards.
+They are protected from the wind to the west by the Rolandsberg and the Haardt Mountains.
+The soils consist of calcareous marl with a high proportion of limestone with pure calcareous sand in the subsoil and have an excellent water retention capacity

 , Ohler Johann

 wineries, for example, have shares in the site